yyuankm1976/amazon-codeguru-reviewer-sample-app/README.md

 # Amazon CodeGuru Reviewer

+This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.

+ℹ️ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

+## **Overview**
 This application is intended as a test case for Amazon CodeGuru Reviewer, a service that uses program analysis and machine learning to detect potential defects in code.
 The implementation of this example is intentionally suboptimal to demonstrate the ability of CodeGuru Reviewer to provide recommendations.
 You should not use this example code in production.

 Note: For testing recommendations from different languages please switch to the relevant branch (Example: python).

 To get started with CodeGuru Reviewer, follow these steps.
 ## Try CodeGuru Reviewer

 ### Step 1: Fork this repo